Credential manager

 const innerStorage = new TangoIndexedDbStorage();

-const storage = new TangoPasswordProtectedStorage(
+const storage = new TangoPasswordProtectedStorage({

-innerStorage,
+storage: innerStorage,

-(reason, name) =>
+requestPassword: (reason, name) =>

 prompt(

-`Password for ${reason === "save" ? "encrypting" : "decrypting"} ${name}:`
+`Password for ${reason === "save" ? "encrypting" : "decrypting"} ${name}:`,

 const manager = new AdbWebCryptoCredentialManager(storage);